top of page

 Enriching Experiences

-Our community has begun participating by bringing residents together to explore some of our shared interests and basic values by reading and discussing books in common.
+Community Organizations plan programs to bring residents together to explore our shared interests and basic values by reading and discussing books in common.

-The City of Macomb, the Macomb Fire Department, the Macomb, Blandinsville, Bushnell, and Colchester Public Libraries, Western Illinois Museum, University of Illinois Extension, YMCA, Macomb schools, Prairie Land Conservancy, area book clubs, Bill Maakestad’s Final Friday Concert and are among community participants.
+Among the community participants are the City of Macomb, the Macomb Fire Department, the Macomb, Blandinsville, Bushnell, and Colchester Public Libraries, the Western Illinois Museum, University of Illinois Extension, YMCA, Macomb schools, the Prairie Land Conservancy, area book clubs, and Bill Maakestad’s Final Friday concert.

 Talks